Interesse an einem Studium?

 Ukraine of its European destiny, in the face of war, and its domino effect on Georgia and Moldova,

-triggered a refreshed interest in the French public and political spectrum, for the EU’s
+triggered a refreshed interest in the French public and political spectrum for the EU’s

 enlargement goals and processes.
 In this regard, we found relevant to reflect on what this novel

-context could mean for the Balkans’ path into the EU.
-And the associated political narratives and
+context could mean for the Balkans’ path into the EU and the associated political narratives and

 plays.

-So, the WB2EU 4th Ideas go public Lab served the following purpose:
+The WB2EU 4th Ideas go public Lab served the following purpose:

-· To have an intensive debate about the general politics of enlargement in France, the EU’s
+• To have an intensive debate about the general politics of enlargement in France, the EU’s

 enlargement goals and processes.

-· To reflect on what the latest developments in Europe mean for the Balkans’ path into the
+• To reflect on what the latest developments in Europe mean for the Balkans’ path into the

 EU.

-· To have an exchange with political stakeholders and further establish academia-policypolitics
+• To have an exchange with political stakeholders and further establish academia-policypolitics

 alliance around the project

-5th Ideas go public Lab on the September 19 – 20, 2022 in Belgrade, Serbia (Programme)
+5th Ideas go public Lab on 19-20 September 2022 in Belgrade, Serbia (Programme)

 In two panel sessions of our public debate in the framework of our 5th Ideas go public Lab we discussed inequality in the Western Balkans & the situation of young people in the labor market & education.
 The main topics of discussion: